pappasam/papercolor-theme-slim/README.md

 ### Override color for only one &background type

-Suppose, hypothetically, that you like the guibg color for &background == 'dark' but want to change the guibg color for &background == 'light' to '#fffff0'.
+Suppose, hypothetically, that you like the default guibg color for &background == 'dark' but want to change the guibg color for &background == 'light' to [#fffff0](https://www.color-hex.com/color/fffff0).
 You can do this by adding the following snippet to your vimrc:

 ```vim
 augroup custom_papercolorslim_light_background